app/models/user.rb

 <% end %>

-method), and if it has, it will count the elements in memory.
-If it hasn’t, it will execute a SELECT COUNT(*) ...
+However, this is not the case.
+When you call size on an association, it will check if the association has already been loaded into memory (in this case, by the includes method), and if it has, it will count the elements in memory.
+If it hasn’t, it will execute a SELECT COUNT(*) ... query to the database.

-So, in this case, the code is not triggering N+1 queries because the associated objects are eager-loaded into memory with includes(:posts, :published_posts)
+So, in this case, the code is not triggering N+1 queries because the associated objects are eager-loaded into memory with includes(:posts, :published_posts).

 The N+1 counters problem is a common issue when working with associations in rails.
 There are different solutions to the problem, and the best one depends on the specific requirements of your application.

-is the go-to solution for the problem, but it has some limitations.
+counter_cache is the go-to solution for the problem, but it has some limitations.
 Also, if you need to filter the count of associated objects or update records in bulk without triggering callbacks, it may not be the best solution.

-gem is a great solution for the filtered counter problem, but it adds a dependency to your project, and also it will still be affected by the callback limitations.
+counter_culture gem is a great solution for the filtered counter problem, but it adds a dependency to your project, and also it will still be affected by the callback limitations.

-(for reads!) because it needs to load all the associated objects into memory.
+includes + size is a great solution for the problem, but it’s not as performant as counter_cache (for reads!) because it needs to load all the associated objects into memory.
 If your collection is small, this is not a problem.

 Maybe try to keep things simple in the beginning, use the tools that Rails provides, like counter_cache or includes + size.
 You can always refactor later if the need arises.
 Don’t overcomplicate things from the start.